MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 # Sources

-**Sources** contains high-level views for Workplace Analytics administrators and data analysts to confirm that your Office 365, organizational data, and if applicable, Customer Relationship Management (CRM) data is loaded and ready to use.
+**Sources** contains high-level views for Workplace Analytics administrators and data analysts to confirm that your Office 365 and organizational data is loaded and ready to use.
 Sources includes the following:

   - [Office 365 data](#office-365-data)
   - [Organizational data](#organizational-data)